cloudmesh-community/book/chapters/rest/swagger.md

 Swagger <https://swagger.io/> is a tool for developing API specifications based on the OpenAPI Specification (OAS).
-It allows not only the specification, but the generation of code based on the specification in a variety of languages.
+It allows not only the specification but the generation of code based on the specification in a variety of languages.

-Swagger itself has a number of tools which together build a framework for developing REST services for a variety of languages.
+Swagger itself has several tools which together build a framework for developing REST services for a variety of languages.

 ## Swagger Tools

-The major Swagger tools of interest are:
+The primary Swagger tools of interest are:

 Swagger Core